 Enhancing immune function so the system functions optimally is complicated.
-Different kinds of immune cells activate in response to various microbes.
+The goal is optimal functioning - not too little and not too much.
 Overzealous immune cells can cause as much havoc in the body as a weak system that doesn't respond enough to threats.
-Still, thanks to extensive research, experts are learning how the immune system functions, what it needs to work well, and how you can protect your health using natural remedies, foods, and simple daily habits.
+Thanks to extensive research, experts are learning how the immune system functions, what it needs to work well, and how you can protect your health using natural remedies, foods, and simple daily habits.

 Reminder: Always check with your medical provider (and follow their advice) before using medicinal natural remedies, supplements, and certain foods (such as grapefruit) when you are taking prescription drugs or are being treated for a medical condition to avoid a negative interaction.
 The information in this article is for informational purposes only and is not intended to provide or replace medical advice.

 Seek medical help immediately if you contact a viral or bacterial illness if you have an impaired immune system, a high fever, trouble breathing, or severe symptoms.
 If you have a bacterial infection, antibiotics may be your best bet for a full, speedy recovery.
 You can still use approved remedies and practice healthy habits to support your recovery and reduce your risks of future infections.

 While it is challenging to avoid novel viruses or other microbes during outbreaks, you can minimize how ill you get if infected.
 Novel microbes are viruses, bacteria, and other microscopic creatures that your immune system, and humanity at large, have never been exposed to.
 Others can cloak themselves or use other measures to avoid detection until their numbers make you ill.

 In addition to practicing habits that reduce your risks of making your body an "open house" for opportunistic pathogens, you can promote a strong, healthy immune system with the following foods, herbs, and supplements.

 These are some of the best ways to boost your immune system health so that if and when an infectious disease does take hold in your body, you can reduce the length and severity of illness while your killer cells deal with the infection.